Maryville, Tennessee: History

 Although staunchly pro-Union throughout the Civil War, Maryville was not liberated by federal troops until May 1864.
 In August of that year, a Confederate cavalry raid, under the command of General Joseph Wheeler, attacked the courthouse where the Union troops had taken shelter.
 To try to dislodge the federal soldiers, Confederates set fire to several buildings, including a store where the city's records were being kept.
 Polly Tool, an African-American slave, rescued most of the records.
 She was honored by a statue in the Blount County courthouse.
 In the Reconstruction Era Maryville became a hub of Radical Republican activity for East Tennessee.
 Its local Union League provided a lively forum for political discussion, and the Freedmen's Normal Institute was established on the present-day site of Maryville High School.
 The city elected William Bennett Scott Sr., the country's second African-American mayor, in 1869.

-Maryville is home to one of 24 Alcoa Care-free Homes built in the United States in 1957-1958.
+Maryville is home to one of 24 Alcoa Care-free Homes built in the United States in 1957–1958.

 In the 1970s, after several department stores and other retailers moved from the downtown area to Alcoa's Midland shopping center, the city spent $10 million on a renewal project called "Now Town".
 Traffic was re-routed, facades were placed on old buildings, slums were cleared, and the Bicentennial Greenbelt Park was created.
 The project failed to attract business back to the downtown locations; instead retailers moved to the new Foothills Mall a few years later.
 The downtown area remained in decline until the 2000s, when the city agreed to reverse many of the "Now Town" changes.

 U.S. Senator Lamar Alexander was born in Maryville in 1940.
-Alexander served as Governor of Tennessee from 1979–1987 and Secretary of Education (1991–1993) under President George H. W. Bush.
+Alexander served as Governor of Tennessee from 1979 to 1987 and Secretary of Education (1991–1993) under President George H. W. Bush.
 He ran unsuccessful campaigns for president in 1996 and 2000, both times announcing his candidacy for the Republican Party from his hometown of Maryville.
 In 2002, he was elected to the U.S. Senate, succeeding Fred Thompson.

 On July 2, 2015, a CSX freight train carrying hazardous materials went off of its tracks.
 Over 5,000 citizens were displaced from their homes within a two-mile (three kilometer) radius.